 Portugal is one of the oldest nation states in Europe and settlers have been fighting over it from prehistoric times.
 Nowadays, there are more than 250 million Portuguese speakers all over the world.
 Being a developed country, Portugal has high living standards but offers a surprisingly low cost of living.
-The minimum wage is €635 monthly, and the average salary ranges between €700 and €12 000, depending on the city and the industry.
+The minimum wage is €820 monthly, and the average salary ranges between €840 and €12 300, depending on the city and the industry.

-Typical monthly expenses in Portugal can be around €550 a month without rent for a single person.
+Typical monthly expenses in Portugal can be around €660 a month without rent for a single person.
 A family of four can comfortably live on €2750 a month, again, not including rent.
-Portugal is generally considered one of the cheapest countries to live in (in the Western world), being close to 50% cheaper when compared to the United States.
+So, is Portugal cheap?
+When compared to other Western nations, the cost of living in Portugal is significantly lower (50% cheaper when compared to the United States), making it an appealing choice for those looking to reduce their living expenses.

 Bank accounts